AcidicSoil/mirrorwright-orchestrator/docs/strategic-ai-reference/tools/strategic-ai-enhancement-suggestions.md

 3. Create integration points between Strategic AI and AssistantRulesRegistry
 4. Establish the pattern library structure and documentation format
 5. Develop an ADR template and workflow
+6. Implement the Memory Storage Matrix with appropriate hooks and triggers

 ## Related Files